daksh2k/Spicetify-stuff/EXTENSIONS.md

 -   ## [Save Playlists](https://github.com/daksh2k/Spicetify-stuff/blob/master/Extensions/savePlaylists.js)

     **Description:** Save any playlist by right clicking on a playlist > Save Playlist.\
-    A new playlist will be created with the same name+last updated date of the parent playlist.
+    A new playlist will be created with the same name + same image + last updated date of the parent playlist.

     ![Save Playlist](https://i.imgur.com/2AEyRrs.png)